Zer0CoolX/guacamole-install-rhel-7/README.md

 ```
 ./guac-install.sh
 ```
-Proceed with the prompts provided by the installer, see wiki for more details.
+Proceed with the prompts provided by the installer, see [Step-by-Step Installation Guide](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Step-by-Step-Installation-Guide) for a walk-through of the options.

 ## Customizing the Apache Guacamole login screen
 See this wiki post regarding [Customizing the Apache Guacamole Login Screen](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Customizing-the-Apache-Guacamole-Login-Screen) for details on another repo of mine to accomplish this.